yankai364/Pirate-Dash-360-Tutorial/readme.md

 let end_tile = level.end_tile;
 ```

-To render a tile in place, we first need to retrieve the respective SparkAR tile object.
-We will write a function to retrieve the SparkAR tile object based on the tile name provided in our `level.js`:
+To render a tile in place, we first need to retrieve the respective Spark AR tile object.
+We will write a function to retrieve the Spark AR tile object based on the tile name provided in our `level.js`:

 ```js
 async function getTileUI(name) {